spryker/spryker-shop-core/Bundles/ProductPackagingUnitWidget/src/SprykerShop/Yves/ProductPackagingUnitWidget/Theme/default/components/molecules/summary-product-packaging-unit-node/README.md

-Displays a product summary price on checkout summary step.
+Displays a product summary price.